Human Development and Family Studies (JD/MA or JD/MS)

 Degree Requirement Summary

-The program meets the requirements for the JD with a total of 83 hours of law credit and 6 hours of HDFS credit.
-The program meets the requirements for the MA/MS with 27 credit hours of courses in HDFS and 6 elective credit hours and 6 required credit hours at the School of Law.
-These can be completed in four years, and summer courses are available in both programs if necessary or desirable.
+The program meets the requirements for the JD with a total of 83 hours of law credit and 6 hours of study at the College of Business.
+The program meets the requirements for the MBA with 47.5 credit hours of courses in the Crosby MBA Program and 6 elective credit hours at the School of Law.
+Thus the total (net) additional credits required for JD/MBA is 41.5.

 Curriculum

-The curriculum has been designed so that law and essentials in Human Development and Family Science are addressed, followed by specialized courses at the upper levels.
-Students in the dual-degree program will spend their first year at the law school taking the traditional first-year law school curriculum.
-Students will spend their second year primarily taking HDFS courses.
-In addition, students will be able to enroll in one law school course in the fall and one or two law courses in the spring.
-The law courses might include some of the required upper-level courses.
-In the two final years, students will split the time between the law school and the Department of Human Development and Family Science
+The curriculum has been designed so that law and essentials in economics are addressed, followed by specialized courses in the upper levels.
+Students in the dual-degree program normally will spend their first year at the law school taking the traditional first-year law school curriculum.
+During the remainder of the program, students will take courses both in the School of Law and the Trulaske College of Business.

 School of Law Required Courses